 Members & Friends

 Church membership is open to all.
-You may join the church by baptism if you have never been baptized before, by affirmation of baptism or by letter of transfer from a previous church where you held membership.
+You may join by baptism if you have never been baptized, by affirmation of baptism, or by letter of transfer from another church where you previously held membership.

 What Does It Mean That We Are A “congregational” Church?